ramiloif/worker-versioning/README.md

   [2.0]               2.0  true
 ```

-Version 2 now is the default and 1 only exists for workflows that have been started their execution on the old worker
+Version 2 now is the default and 1 only exists for workflows that have started their execution on the old worker

 ### Lets see it in action